 Preferred Alternative 2 and Alternative 3 would update the calculation for determining the ACT by using the Gulf Council's ACL/ACT Control Rule (Appendix E).
-Under this control rule, the ACTs for the Gulf Zone and for the recreational sector in the FLEC Zone would be set 10% below their respective zone ACLs, based on the PSEs for the most recent four years of landings data (2016 - 2019) and the factors considered in the Gulf Council's ACL/ACT Control Rule (Appendix E).
+Under this control rule, the ACTs for the Gulf Zone and for the recreational sector in the FLEC Zone would be set 10% below their respective zone ACLs, based on the PSEs for the most recent four years of landings data (2016 - 2019) and the other factors considered in the Gulf Council's ACL/ACT Control Rule (Appendix E).
 Alternative 3 provides an option to establish an ACT for the commercial sector in the FLEC Zone, which would also be set 10% below the commercial ACL.
 Implementing an ACT would provide a mechanism to maintain harvest levels below the FLEC Zone commercial ACL.
 Furthermore, if the quota monitoring system is operating properly, landings in excess of the commercial ACL would not be expected.
-If Alternative 3 is selected for the commercial sector in the FLEC Zone, the AMs for FLEC Zone Cobia would need to be updated through an additional action since commercial landings for the FLEC Zone are currently managed to the FLEC Zone's commercial ACL for their in-season AM.
+If Alternative 3 is selected for the commercial sector in the FLEC Zone, the AMs for FLEC Zone Cobia would need to be updated through an additional action since commercial landings for the FLEC Zone are currently managed to the FLEC Zone's commercial ACL, not an ACT.
 Only the recreational sector has a post-season AM that utilizes an ACT.
-There would have to be mention of the commercial ACT if it is being used for management purposes.
 Tables 2.4.1, 2.4.2, 2.4.3, and 2.4.4 show the results of the selected ACT calculation under Alternative 1, Preferred Alternative 2 and/or Alternative 3 based on the ACL selected in Action 1, Alternatives 2 and 3, all Zone apportionments in Action 2, and for the FLEC Zone, the sector allocation chosen in Action 3.

-While Alternative 1 results in a larger buffer for the FLEC Zone, selecting Preferred Alternative 2 and/or Alternative 3 would standardize ACT calculations for Gulf Group Cobia in the FLEC Zone similar to how they are calculated for other Gulf federally-managed species for consistency.
+While Alternative 1 results in a larger buffer for the FLEC Zone, selecting PreferredAlternative 2 and/or Alternative 3 would standardize ACT calculations for Gulf Group Cobia in the FLEC Zone similar to how they are calculated for other Gulf federally-managed species.
 Similarly, for the Gulf Zone, selection of Preferred Alternative 2 would standardize the ACT calculation.

 Gulf Zone cobia has an in-season closure AM that states both sectors will be closed when the stock ACT is met or projected to be met.
 Based on the possible ACTs, which are the same under either Alternative 1 and Preferred Alternative 2, a closure analysis was conducted for the Gulf Zone (Appendix F).
-Based on the apportionment alternatives in Action 2 for the Action 1 2021 ACLs, the proposed Action 4 ACTs are projected to be met between October and November for all alternatives under Action 4 except Alternative 1 (Appendix F, Table 2).
-On the other hand, under the apportionment alternatives in Action 2 for the Action 1 2022 ACLs, the proposed Action 4 ACTs are, not projected to be met except under Action 2 Alternative 4 (Appendix F, Table 3).
-With the FLEC Zone stock ACL being projected to me be met under the 2021 and 2022 analyses (Appendix C and D), a FLEC Zone recreational closure projected to the ACT will be conducted in 2023 (based on document implementation timeline in 2022) unless other management measures for the FLEC Zone in this document are able to constrain harvest below the FLEC Zone stock ACL.
+Based on the apportionment alternatives in Action 2 for the 2021 ACLs in Action 1, the ACTs proposed in this action are projected to be met between October and November for all alternatives under Action 4 except Alternative 1 (Appendix F, Table 2).
+On the other hand, under the apportionment alternatives in Action 2 for the 2022 ACLs in Action 1, the proposed Action 4 ACTs are not projected to be met, except under Action 2 Alternative 4 (Appendix F, Table 3).
+The FLEC Zone stock ACL is projected to be met under the 2021 and 2022 analyses (Appendix C and D).
+If the FLEC Zone stock ACL is exceeded in 2022, NMFS will project a FLEC Zone recreational closure using the ACT in 2023 (based on document implementation timeline in 2022).
+However, other management measures in this amendment, if implemented, may constrain harvest below the FLEC Zone stock ACL.